silvncr/Celebi/README.md

 ![View Counter](https://gpvc.arturio.dev/TurnipGuy30)

 ---
-If you want to be added to Celebi, go to [Discussions](https://github.com/TurnipGuy30/Celebi/discussions "Celebi Discussions") and tell me to add you to the list!
+If you want to be added to Celebi, you just need to go to [Discussions](https://github.com/TurnipGuy30/Celebi/discussions "Celebi Discussions") and tell me what you replaced `<tag>` with!
 Once you're added, click your link on the [Celebi Website](https://turnipguy30.github.io/Celebi/ "Celebi Website") and leave it running.

 ### How It Works
 Each time the image is loaded, it increases the counter by one.
 Celebi exploits this by refreshing the page at the fastest speed your device and browser can handle.
 This quickly increases the counter, thus giving views.

 ### Notes
-- Users and Orgs are listed separately.
-- Lists are in alphabetical order.
+- The list is in alphabetical order.
 - It is unnecessary to use more than one tab at a time.
-- This also works for Repos, and some are included by special permission.
-- "Org" is a GitHub keyword which means "Organisation".
+- For more information on the Profile View Counter, please see [https://gpvc.arturio.dev](https://gpvc.arturio.dev).